alexcanessa/name-that-colour-st3-snippets/README.md

 # Name that colour - Sublime Text 3 snippets

-> Generates a snippet for each colour, and returns its variable name
+> Generates a Sublime Text snippet for each colour, and returns its variable name

 ## Warning!